Spinning Partial Waves for Scattering Amplitudes in $d$ Dimensions: Harmonic analysis

 Before discussing matrix elements \eqref{matrix-elements-from-pw} in full generality, we illustrate their properties on the simplest example, that of the group $SO(3)$.
 By the previous section, these functions coincide with partial waves in $d=4$ dimensions.

 0.1cm The group $G = SO(3)$ is conveniently parametrised by Euler angles $(\phi,\theta,\psi)$

 Irreducible matrix elements of $G$ are dense in the space of functions $L^2(G)$.
 Let $|j,m\rangle$ be eigenstates of $L_{23}$ in the spin-$j$ representation.
-In the Euler angle parametrisation, matrix elements between such states factorise into a product of two exponentials and the Wigner-$d$ function\footnote{Compare to our previous notation in \eqref{waves=matrix-elements}, $\pi \sim (j)$ and $i,j\sim m,m'$.}
+In the Euler angle parametrisation, matrix elements between such states factorise into a product of two exponentials and the Wigner-$d$ function\footnote{Compare to our previous notation in \eqref{matrix-elements-from-pw}, $\pi \sim (j)$ and $\rho,\sigma\sim m,m'$, the indices $\mu,\nu$ being redundant.}

 One possible way to determine the Wigner-$d$ function is by imposing that the function on the right hand side of \eqref{matrix-elements-SU(2)} is an eigenfunction of the group Laplacian with the eigenvalue $-j(j+1)$.
 The Laplacian is the operator in all group coordinates